 Property inflation has overtaken wage increases over the years.
-For most people being able to afford a suitable property.
-They will need to buy with someone else because there are then two incomes for Lenders to take account of when calculating your maximum mortgage amount.
+For most first time buyers in Sunderland being able to afford a suitable property.
+They will need to buy with someone else because there are then two incomes for Lenders to take into account when calculating your maximum mortgage amount.
 Having someone to share costs with.
 You need to consider some risks to consider, and here are some situations we have come across in the past.

 Tenants in common sometimes get chosen by relatives or friends that buy together.
 You will still jointly own the property, but you don’t have to do so in equal shares.
 The method works well if one party is making a more significant financial input than the other.
 If you are a tenant in common, you can choose to act individually.
 For example, you can sell or give away your share of the property to someone else.